SenseTecnic/SenseTecnic.github.io/fred/faq.md

 ___

 ### Q. What do I get for free?
-The free account has a restriction on the number of nodes you are able to have in all of your flows.
+The free account is a fully functioning node-RED instance that you can use to build and run Node-RED flows on our cloud server.
+It has two main restriction.
+Firstly, there is a max limit (50) on the number of nodes you can use in your flows.
 When you hit that restriction your Node-RED instance will be stopped after a period of time and you'll be asked to remove some nodes.
+Secondly, once deployed, your flows will run in our server for 24h.
+If you log in to FRED again during those 24h your timer is restarted.
+If you don't log in, your flows will be stopped to conserver server resources.
+All you have to do is login again and they will be restarted for another 24h.
 There are currently no restrictions on data in/out.
 Support will be best effort by email.

 ___

 ### Q. How can I ensure my flows will keep running?
 To ensure your nodes keep running, you can now upgrade to our paid subscription plan.
-This plan has a higher node limit, improved support and we'll keep your flows running.
+Paid plans has a higher node limit, improved support and we'll keep your flows running.
 See the [pricing page](https://fred.sensetecnic.com/pricing).
 We also offer dedicated instances of Node-RED and customization services.
 Please [contact us](mailto:info@sensetecnic.com) for more information.

 ___